jhus5/azure-database-migration860/README.md

 ### Virtual machine name
 Region: Pick the region geographically closest to you
 Image: This represents the operating system of your virtual machine.
-In the example below we are provisioning a Linux VM using the Ubuntu Server 20.04 LTS image.
-Later we will learn how to connect to both Linux and Windows VMs.
+In the example we are provisioning a Windows VM using the Windows 11 Pro image.
+Later we will learn how to connect to Windows VMs.
 To provision a Windows VM you will need to select a Windows image such as Windows 11 Pro.
 Size: Select the appropriate size of the virtual machine based on the resource requirements of your workload.
 To change the size you can click on See all sizes under the Size pane.
 Find the B2ms general purpose VM, a VM that is good for many workloads, and then press Select

 ### Administrator account